AyushMaurya13/Movie_recommender_system/README.md

 - 🔎 Search and select a movie
 - 🎥 Get **top 5 recommended movies** instantly
 - 🖥️ Interactive **Streamlit web app**
-- ⚡ Lightweight and easy to deploy
+- ⚡ Lightweight and easy to deployment on Streamlit Cloud

 ---